plumber-cd/argocd-autoscaler/DESIGN.md

 It may not be the most efficient accordingly to the latest data, but it's reflecting well the most recent history, without risking to fall behind too much.

+There is an edge case that needs to be explained in a little more details.
+The `MostWantedTwoPhaseHysteresisEvaluation` CRD only stores hashes of the recent history for repeated evaluation.
+It cannot store full distribution plans as it would quickly get out of etcd object size limits.
+Therefore, there could be a scenario when the most-wanted but old record is about to be erased, while the new projected winner is not the current partitioner output.
+Thus - the current projection is effectively unknown (only its hash and last seen time and total seen count is known).
+When that happens - evaluator will enter a not-ready state.
+Eventually, either another partitioning plan will surpass this currently unknown projection, or - partitioner will give us another sample with the current projection details that evaluator will be able to remember.

 ## Scaler

 Using input from `.spec.partitionProviderRef` - Scaler can ensure that intention becomes reality.